ServerlessLife/cdk-booster/README.md

 # ![CDK Booster](public/logo_landscape_light.svg)

-**CDK Booster speeds up to 3 times by the CDK framework's bundling of TypeScript or JavaScript code for Lambda handlers.**
+**CDK Booster speeds up CDK framework bundling of TypeScript or JavaScript code for Lambda handlers by up to 3x.**

-One of the major downsides of CDK is that all operations are done sequentially.
-That included bundling code for Lambda handlers; because of that, bundling can be extremely slow for a large project.
+One of the major downsides of CDK is that all operations are performed sequentially, including bundling code for Lambda handlers.
+This makes bundling extremely slow for large projects with many Lambda functions.

-CDK Booster bundles all Lambdas at once and produces separate assets for Lambda handlers exactly the same as the CDK framework.
-It is extremely useful for large projects with lots of Lambda functions.
-It does not make a huge difference for small projects.
-Note that bundinling is usualy not the slowes part of deployment.
-Most of the time is usually spent on deploying CloudFormation.
-CDK Booster speeds up only bundling.
+CDK Booster bundles all Lambda functions at once and produces separate assets for Lambda handlers exactly the same as the CDK framework.
+It's extremely useful for large projects with numerous Lambda functions, though it doesn't provide significant benefits for small projects.
+Note that bundling is usually not the slowest part of deployment - most time is typically spent on CloudFormation deployment.
+CDK Booster only speeds up the bundling phase.

-CDK Booster also detects if synthesis is run twice.
-That happens if some resources are unresolved and a lookup is needed.
-In that case, synthesis is run twice, including bundling.
-CDK Booster detects that and avoids bundling Lambda handlers twice.
+CDK Booster also detects when synthesis runs twice.
+This happens when some resources are unresolved and a lookup is needed, causing synthesis to run twice including bundling.
+CDK Booster detects this scenario and avoids bundling Lambda handlers twice.

-CDK Booster is a drop-in replacement.
-No code changes are needed, except installation of CDK Booster and modifying the cdk.json file to point to CDK Booster.
+CDK Booster is a drop-in replacement requiring no code changes - only installation and a simple `cdk.json` modification.

 ### Key Benefits

-- **3x faster builds** for TypeScript Lambda projects
+- **Up to 3x faster builds** for TypeScript/JavaScript Lambda projects
+- **Parallel bundling** of all Lambda functions simultaneously
-- **Avoid double bundling**
+- **Avoids double bundling** when synthesis runs multiple times
 - **Drop-in replacement** for your current CDK setup
+- **Zero code changes** required in your existing CDK application

 ## Installation